joshgiven/JetsProject/README.md

 1. List fleet:

    This option prints out the model, speed, range, and price of each jet.
+   * You get your first 5 jets, with a randomly chosen pilots, for free when the program starts
-   *Update:* Pilot info is now also included!
+   * *Update:* Pilot info is now also included!

 2. View fastest jet: